pytorch/torchtune/docs/source/deep_dives/comet_logging.rst

   You can install it via pip:

   .. code-block:: bash

-    comet init --api-key
+    comet login

 Metric Logger
 -------------

 The only change you need to make is to add the metric logger to your config.
 Comet will log the metrics and model checkpoints for you.

 .. code-block:: yaml

     # enable logging to the built-in CometLogger
     metric_logger:
       _component_: torchtune.utils.metric_logging.CometLogger
       # the Comet project to log to
       project: comet-examples-torchtune
       experiment_name: my-experiment-name

 We automatically grab the config from the recipe you are running and log it to Comet.
 You can find it in the Comet Hyperparameters tab and the actual file in the :code:`Assets & Artifacts` tab.

 .. note::

   Click on this sample `Comet project to see how it will looks like after fine-tuning <https://www.comet.com/examples/comet-example-torchtune-mistral/>`_.
-  The config used to train the models can be found `here <https://www.comet.com/examples/comet-example-torchtune-mistral/79dffc6e42424b33adfee6dd439ff47f?experiment-tab=params>`_.
+  The config used to train the models can be found `here <https://www.comet.com/examples/comet-example-torchtune-mistral/0aabcd062de548bbbd30912544aaa41a?experiment-tab=params>`_.